-The following are some principles citing the importance of substance abuse education and of drug abuse prevention tips:
+The following are some principles citing the importance of substance use disorder education and of drug abuse prevention tips:

-In the Social Impact of Drug Abuse report published by the United Nations International Drug Control Program (UNDCP, it was pointed out that substance abuse has an all-encompassing effect on all the people within a community.
+- In the Social Impact of Drug Abuse report published by the United Nations International Drug Control Program (UNDCP, it was pointed out that substance use disorder has an all-encompassing effect on all the people within a community.
 As such, it is vital to understand the risk factors of drug use.
-Information dissemination through prevention programs and drug abuse prevention tips are a few of the most effective defenses against substance abuse.
+Information dissemination through prevention programs and drug abuse prevention tips are a few of the most effective defenses against substance use disorder.